VineetYeligeti/Projects/README.md

 # Projects
-the projects i have worked on
+these projects i have worked on